one-among-us/data/people/hakureico/page.en.md

 She always thought about others without considering herself.
 But perhaps it's also the reason why they parted.

-At last, she burnt her belongings, and drowned in the river that never stopped flowing.
+At last, she burned her belongings, and drowned in the river that never stopped flowing.

-She had been in a world where no one would hate her, and no bad things would happen.
+She had been in a world where no one would hate her, and nothing bad would happen.

 ## Her Letter